djgroen/FabSim3/docs/tutorials.md

 2. **Ensemble job execution**

-	An ensemble-based simulation uses variation in input or output data, model parameters, or available version of models to improve the simulation performance.
-	For the `cannon_app` application, the input `simsetting.txt` file can be varied for different ensemble runs.
+	An ensemble-based simulation uses variation in input or output data, model parameters, or available versions For the `cannon_app` application, the input `simsetting.txt` file can be varied for different ensemble runs.
-	To setup an ensemble simulation, first we need to create a `SWEEP` folder in the root directory of application.
-Inside the `SWEEP` folder, each ensemble runs should represented by different folder name.
+	To set up an ensemble simulation, first we need to create a `SWEEP` folder in the root directory of application.
+Inside the `SWEEP` folder, each ensemble run should be represented by a different folder name.
 To vary the input `simsetting.txt` file, we should follow the same relative path of that file inside each run directory in `SWEEP` folder.

 	!!! note
 		Please note that, by default, FabSim3 builds and constructs the required number of ensembles runs based on a default folder, namely `SWEEP`, located inside the application config directory

-	Figure bellow illustrates a sample files and folders structures with 3 ensemble runs.
+	Figure below illustrates sample files and folder structures with 3 ensemble runs.

 	<figure>
 	   <img src="../images/canonsim_ensemble_structure.png" width="700">
 	</figure>

-	- (a) A sample files and folders structure for cannon app application with 3 ensemble runs.
-Please not that, the target file, here is `simsetting.txt`, should follow the same path as the original version.
+	- (a) Sample files and folder structure for cannon app application with 3 ensemble runs.
+Please note that, the target file, here is `simsetting.txt`, should follow the same path as the original version.
 	- (b) the generated files and folder structure for execution side of the ensemble execution.